copystar/2019-06-27-agriculture-canada/index.md

 {% endcomment %}
 {% if page.collaborative_notes %}
 <h2 id="collaborative_notes">Collaborative Notes</h2>
-  We will use this <a href="https://pad.carpentries.org/2019-06-27-site">collaborative document</a> for chatting, taking notes, and sharing URLs and bits of code.
+  <p>We will use this <a href="https://pad.carpentries.org/2019-06-27-site">collaborative document</a> for chatting, taking notes, and sharing URLs and bits of code.
 </p>
 {% endif %}